psu13/mutable-hakyll/posts/anti-social-social-networking.md

 Thus we have looped back to the rule 1.

 Having written all this down, I conclude that I should really lock both of the social accounts that I use so I can't actually post anything ever.
 But that probably won't happen.
-This is why the Internet is the disease-filled hell-scape that we know and love today.
+This is why the Internet is the disease filled hellscape that we know and love today.